gerb030/run-pace-calculator/README.md

 # run-pace-calculator
-Plain vanilla javascript pace calculator for planning your races
+This is running pace calculator for planning your races, or targeted runs.
+It is designed to tell you the desired average pace you need to target based on the distance and the time